Ghana Football Association: Match-fixing allegations

 An undercover investigation led by The Telegraph and Channel 4 accused Kwesi Nyantakyi and other officials of the Ghana Federation of match-fixing.
 According to this investigation however, the allegations involved only international friendlies – thus, the matches the Ghana national team played at the 2014 World Cup were not affected by the allegations.
 Kwesi Nyantakyi denied the match fixing allegations, saying, "the report of the newspaper or the media house is entirely not accurate," and "there is really no cause for alarm as far as I am concerned, because nothing untoward has happened involving me or the Federation".

 Tema Youth Transfer fee case

-The Court of Arbitration for Sport (CAS) issued a ruling in favor of the Ghana Football Association (GFA) in a legal dispute involving Tema Youth Football Club over the transfer of winger Joseph Paintsil to Belgian club KRC Genk.
-Joseph Paintsil joined KRC Genk from Tema Youth in 2018, and a dispute arose regarding the proper application of Article 33(5) C of the GFA statutes, which pertains to the payment of a percentage of training and transfer fees into a football development fund.

-The CAS ruling upholds the GFA's position, and as a result, Tema Youth must pay €150,000 to the GFA.
-They were also required to pay €688,000 to Young Redbull FC (Paintsil's previous Ghanaian club) and €150,000 to the Ghana League Clubs Association (GHALCA).

-CAS rejected all claims brought by Tema Youth against Young Red Bull FC and similarly dismissed those targeting the GFA.
-Tema Youth was also ordered to pay the GFA 4,000 Swiss Francs as a contribution toward legal fees and other expenses related to the arbitration proceedings.

-This ruling marks the conclusion of a series of legal proceedings initiated by Tema Youth SC, which began when Young Red Bull filed a claim against Tema Youth concerning their transfer agreement for Joseph Paintsil.
-The GFA Player Status Committee and Appeals Committee had previously ruled in favor of the GFA in this matter.

-As a result of the CAS ruling, Tema Youth SC, currently in Ghana's third-tier league competition, will continue to incur point deductions for each match played until their outstanding debts are settled.
-Additionally, a transfer ban, both domestically and internationally, will be imposed until full settlement or a mutually agreed-upon resolution is reached.
+As a result of the CAS ruling, Tema Youth SC, at the time in Ghana's third-tier league competition, will continue to incur point deductions for each match played until their outstanding debts are settled.
+A transfer ban, domestically and internationally, will be imposed until full settlement or a mutually agreed-upon resolution is reached.